L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Experiment and Results

 \subsection{Experiment Design}

-In addition to the proposed L2M-Reg, four existing methods — GICP \citep{segal2009}, TriICP \citep{chetverikov2002}, PLADE \citep{chen2019} and Scantra \citep{Wujanz2018} — are also applied to the three datasets for performance evaluation and comparison.
-GICP and TriICP are chosen as leading robust ICP-variants, known for their reliability in fine-registration tasks.
+In addition to the proposed L2M-Reg, five existing methods--GICP \citep{segal2009}, TriICP \citep{chetverikov2002}, KISS-ICP \citep{vizzo2023}, PLADE \citep{chen2019}, and Scantra \citep{Wujanz2018}--are also applied to the five datasets for performance evaluation and comparison.
+GICP, TriICP, and KISS-ICP are chosen as leading robust ICP-variants, known for their reliability in fine-registration tasks.
 PLADE and Scantra are included as the two leading plane-based registration methods.
-Since these registration methods are inherently designed for point clouds rather than parametric models, the LoD2 models from the three datasets were converted into point clouds with uniform density to facilitate registration using the four methods mentioned above.
+Since these registration methods are inherently designed for point clouds rather than parametric models, the LoD2 models from the five datasets were converted into point clouds with uniform density to facilitate registration using the five methods mentioned above.

 L2M-Reg was implemented in C++ using Point Cloud Library (PCL) \citep{rusu20113}.
 Standard implementations of GICP and TriICP in PCL (version 1.13.0) were utilized, while PLADE was implemented based on its open-source release\footnote{\url{https://github.com/chsl/PLADE}} \citep{chen2019}.
 Scantra was tested on the basis of the latest version 3.4 released in 2025\footnote{\url{https://www.technet-gmbh.com/en/products/scantra/scantra-news/scantra-release-34-static-kinematic-and-polar-are-ready-for-download/}}.
+KISS-ICP was reproduced using its open-source implementation \footnote{\url{ https://github.com/PRBonn/kiss-icp}}.
 All methods were executed under identical hardware conditions (Intel Xeon(R) W-2223 CPU@3.60GHz with 4 Cores and 64 GB of RAM).